Family is so much better than table flipping.

 What am I saying?
 Hmmm...

-2 - Although Lord Death is awesome, table flipping does not make one feel better (if you get that ref, props to you!).
+2 - Although Lord Death is awesome, table flipping does not help (if you get that ref, props to you!).

 3 - Family can be a priceless example of this verse: "Pleasant words are a honeycomb, sweet to the soul and healing to the bones."
 Here is a picture of my patient mom with her 3 crazy girls...